MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disconnect-ExchangeOnline.md

 ## DESCRIPTION
 The Connect-ExchangeOnline cmdlet establishes a connection to the Exchange Online organization of the logged-in admin user.
 This cmdlet is the counterpart to Connect-ExchangeOnline.

 Disconnect-ExchangeOnline closes any active session and clears the cache.
-After a successful disconnect, you can't run any of the V2 cmdlets or older remote PowerShell cmdlets.
+After a successful disconnect, you can't run any of the module cmdlets or older remote PowerShell cmdlets.

 ## EXAMPLES